PriyamX/Toll-calculator/toll-mock-ui/toll-mock-upi/README.md

+# Toll Mock UPI - Deploying

+## Vercel

+1. Create `VITE_API_BASE` as empty or `/api` in Vercel project env vars if needed.
+2. Deploy the project root `toll-mock-ui/toll-mock-upi` with the following settings:
+   - Build command: `npm run build`
+   - Output directory: `dist`
+   - Framework preset: Vite
+3. The serverless API is available under `/api/*` and handled by `api/index.js`.

+## Netlify

+For Netlify Functions, wrap the Express app using `netlify-lambda` or `@netlify/functions`.
+Alternatively, host only the static frontend and point `VITE_API_BASE` to a deployed API on Vercel.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.